-Do you know how to make this ricotta cheese Rasmalai? the process and procedure are very simple and everyone can make without any prior knowledge in making sweets.
+Do you know how to make this ricotta cheese Rasmalai? the process and procedure of this recipe is very simple and straight forward.
+And everyone can make without any special kitchen skills.

-As I told you earlier, this is the easiest dessert recipe, the quicker version ricotta cheese Rasmalai needs an hour to make it.
-If you are planning for a party, you can make the patties well in advance.
-And then thickened milk later.
+As we discussed earlier, this ricotta cheese Rasmalai is an effortless dessert recipe.
+If you are planning for a party, you can make the patty well in advance.
+And assemble them in the milk sauce later.

-But this cottage cheese needed for making this Bengali dessert is called 'Chenna'.
+Bengali sweets are known for its desserts with cottage cheese.
 Which is similar to ricotta cheese available in the USA grocery stores.